lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ![Metalearner DF](/images/metalearner_df.png)

-To crossvalidate for a reliable number of iterations, two different `target song`s and `target playlist`s were selected from the training set and used to train the AdaBoost metalearner.
+To cross-validate for a reliable number of iterations, two different `target song`s and `target playlist`s were selected from the training set and used to train the AdaBoost metalearner.
 The running score was then plotted and analyzed for a shared optimum.
 The accuracy of the metalearner, instead of an overall accuracy, was the number of True Positives predicted by the model to the number of Total Positives.

 ```python
 def build_running_adaboost(predictions):